What should I do after a Work Injury in Glendale?

 How About Occupational Illnesses?

 Your illness may be caused not by a single accident but may have developed over time.
 Occupational illness happens when you get exposed to a condition at the workplace over time.
-Some illnesses are hard to prove like back pain, neck pain or insomnia.
+Some illnesses like back pain, neck pain, or insomnia are hard to prove.
 However, your chances of proving that you developed these illnesses at the workplace are high enough.
 Once again you have 30 days after the injury to report to your manager.
 The date of the injury for occupational illnesses is the date when you become aware of the disease.

 If I was not on the Site?